S.Africa says UK climate envoy to visit to discuss helping shift from coal | Headlines

 - South Africa

 Britain's envoy to the U.N.
-Climate Change Conference plans to visit South Africa ahead of the November talks, a spokesman in Pretoria said, to discuss helping it end an over-reliance on coal that makes it one of the world's leading carbon emitters.
-South African Environment Ministry spokesman Albi Modise said discussions involving British envoy John Murton would focus on cooperation in the transition from coal to renewables ahead of the COP26.
+Climate Change Conference plans to visit South Africa ahead of the November talks, officials said, to discuss helping it end an over-reliance on coal that makes it one of the world's leading carbon emitters.
+South African Environment Ministry spokesperson Albi Modise said discussions involving British envoy John Murton would focus on cooperation in the transition from coal to renewables ahead of the COP26 in Glasgow.

 Clyde Mallinson, a renewable energy consultant based in Johannesburg, said donors could get greater emissions reductions per dollar spent in South Africa than almost anywhere else - because labour costs are low and power is so carbon-intensive.
 "For every kilowatt hour of electricity you offset in South Africa, you get four or five times as much carbon reduction as you do in Europe," he said.

 "That's a lot more bang for your buck."
-(Additional reporting by Elizabeth Piper in London; Editing by Olivia Kumwenda-Mtambo, Andrew Cawthorne and Nick Macfie)
+(Additional reporting by Alexander Winning in Johannesburg and Elizabeth Piper in London Editing by Nick Macfie and Mark Potter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)